Best daily deals

 • Sony WH-1000XM4 headphones (

-): I’ve fallen asleep in my Sony WH-1000XM4 many times since I bought them, and it’s a very comfortable pair of headphones for sleeping upright or on your back.
-The noise canceling is perfectly good for blocking out any annoying noises when you need to take a nap.
+): I’ve fallen asleep in my Sony WH-1000XM4 many times since I bought them, and they’re a very comfortable pair of headphones for sleeping upright or on your back.
+The noise-canceling feature is perfect for blocking out annoying noises when you need to take a nap.

 • Anker Soundcore Life Q20 ($59 at Amazon): A way more affordable option for noise canceling headphones for sleeping upright or on your back, the Soundcore Life Q20 has solid noise canceling.